0xcyber-sketch/Task-app/README.md

 # Task-app

-Just a small side project where I could learn about session through Express-session and post requests.
+Just a small side project where I could learn about sessions through the Express-session framework and post requests using fetch.